Claude AI Pricing 2026: Pro $20/mo, Max $100-$200, and Opus 4.8 API Costs

 Can I upgrade from Pro to Max anytime?

 Yes, you can upgrade between Claude plans (Free → Pro → Max 5x → Max 20x) instantly through account settings.
 Downgrades take effect at the next billing cycle.
-Our testing confirmed seamless mid-month upgrades when hitting Pro limits during intensive work periods.
+Our testing confirmed smooth mid-month upgrades when hitting Pro limits during intensive work periods.

 What is Claude Cowork?